Hymenochirus boettgeri

 Hymenochirus boettgeri, also known as the Zaire dwarf clawed frog or the Congo dwarf clawed frog, is a species of frog in the family Pipidae.
 It is found in Nigeria, Cameroon, Equatorial Guinea, Gabon, and east to the Central African Republic and to eastern Democratic Republic of the Congo.
 It presumably occurs in the Republic of the Congo but has not been recorded there.
 It is a common species over most of its wide range and the International Union for Conservation of Nature has assessed its conservation status as being of least concern.

+Online Model Organism Database

+xenbase provides limited support (BLAST, JBrowse tracks, genome download) for H. boettgeri.

 Etymology

 The specific name boettgeri honours Oskar Boettger, a German zoologist.

 Description

 This aquatic frog is generally some shade of brown or grey, speckled with darker spots.
 The head is narrow and tapering, it lacks a tongue and eyelids.
 The legs are long and there are claws on the hind feet.
 Females, at up to 35 mm are larger than males.
 The tympanum is twice as large in males as it is in females, giving males the appearance of having a swollen head.
 Males also have a large subdermal gland on the hind part of their forearm which appears as a white spot near the armpit.
 This gland enlarges during the breeding season.